Discovering Emotion and Reasoning its Flip in Multi-Party Conversations using Masked Memory Network and Transformer: Model Evaluation

 \item \textbf{AGHMN} \cite{jiao2019real}\textbf{:} It incorporates an attention GRU mechanism that controls the flow of information through a modified GRU cell based on the attention-weights, computed over the historical utterances in a dialogue.

 \item \textbf{Pointer Network} \cite{vinyals2015pointer} \textbf{:} They are often used to generate output sequence when the length of output sequence depends on the length of the input sequence.
-Pointer networks have been applied to solve various combinatorial optimization and combinatorial search problems such as Convex hull problem, and travelling salesman problem.
-Here, we use it to map ourinput sequence of utterances in a dialogue into a sequence of emotions or triggers. \end{itemize}
+Pointer networks have been applied to solve various combinatorial optimization and search problems such as Convex hull, and travelling salesman problem.
+Here, we use it to map our input sequence of utterances of a dialogue into a sequence of emotions or triggers. \end{itemize}

 These baselines are readily suitable for ERC, and a few of them reported their performance on the MELD dataset.
-However, \textit{we reproduced the results of these baselines on MELD-FR using the official repository of each baseline.} \footnote{For consistency, we evaluate our model on MELF-FR instead of original MELD for both ERC and EFR tasks.
-MELD-FR differs from MELD since it does not contain the dialogues with no emotion flip.} On the other hand, by definition, for each utterance $u_i$, EFR aims to predict a classification (trigger/non-trigger) label for each of the previous utterances ($u_1, ..., u_{i}$), i.e., the model has to predict a vector of labels of length $i$.
-Since EFR is a new task, and there is no direct baseline model, we extend the above ERC baselines to predict a vector of labels.
-To achieve this, we augment the output layer with $i$ independent softmax functions corresponding to each contextual utterance.
-We keep the rest of the architecture as original.
+However, \textit{we reproduced the results of these baselines on MELD-FR using the official repository of each baseline.}\footnote{For consistency, we evaluate our model on MELF-FR instead of original MELD for both ERC and EFR tasks.
+MELD-FR differs from MELD since it does not contain dialogues with no emotion-flip.} On the other hand, by definition, for each utterance $u_i$, EFR aims to predict a classification (trigger/non-trigger) label for each of the previous utterances ($u_1, ..., u_{i}$), i.e., the model has to predict a vector of labels of length $i$.
+Since EFR is a new task and has no direct baseline model, we extend the above ERC baselines to predict a vector of labels.
+We augment the output layer with $i$ independent softmax functions corresponding to each contextual utterance to achieve this.
+We keep the rest of the architecture as the original.